-The second of a two-semester sequence required of history majors.
-Is also open to education majors.
-The course, designed to give broad coverage of the shaping of modern Europe, traces political, social, intellectual and economic trends from 1648 to the present.
+The second of a two-semester sequence, this course is designed to give broad coverage of the shaping of modern Western civilization.
+It traces political, intellectual, social and economic trends from 1648 to the present.

 HIST 231 Greek Civilization

 Covers the cultural background of ancient Greece and the rise and fall of Athenian democracy.
 Thucydides and other commentators are used for a critical study of the great issues of Greek civilization.